 \section{Abstract}

-We initiate a parametric study of families of polynomial skew products, i.e., polynomial endomorphisms of $\C^2$ of the form $F(z,w)= \pa{p(z), q(z,w)}$ that extend to endomorphisms of $\P^2(\C)$.
-Our aim is to study and give a precise characterization of the \emph{bifurcation current} and the \emph{bifurcation locus} of such a family.
-As an application, we precisely describe the geometry of the bifurcation current near infinity, and give a classification of the hyperbolic components.
-This is the first study of a bifurcation locus and current for an explicit and somehow general family in dimension larger than 1.
+We initiate a parametric study of holomorphic families of polynomial skew products, i.e., polynomial endomorphisms of $\C^2$ of the form $F(z,w)= \pa{p(z), q(z,w)}$ that extend to holomorphic endomorphisms of $\P^2(\C)$.
+We prove that stability in the sense of \cite{bbd2015} preserves hyperbolicity within such families, and give a complete classification of the hyperbolic components that are the analogue, in this setting, of the complement of the Mandelbrot set for the family $z^2 +c$.
+We also precisely describe the geometry of the bifurcation locus and current near the boundary of the parameter space.
+One of our tools is an asymptotic equidistribution property for the bifurcation current.
+This is established in the general setting of families of endomorphisms of $\P^k$, and is the first equidistribution result of this kind for holomorphic dynamical systems in dimension larger than one.